johannatilesova/uni/README.md

 # uni
-a collection of school projects and assignments projects, assignments and materials created during your studies at FIIT STU
+A collection of projects, assignments, and materials created during studies at FIIT STU